Low-Regret and Low-Complexity Learning for Hierarchical Inference: Conclusions

 \section{Conclusions}

 This work focuses on the HIL problem.
 A central modeling contribution of this work is the structural relationship between a Local-ML model's confidence measure for a given sample and the probability of its inference being correct.
 This relationship is empirically supported by data and enabled the design of two novel online policies that use the Upper Confidence Bound (UCB) framework: HI-LCB and HI-LCB-lite.
+While these policies leverage the Upper Confidence Bound (UCB) framework which is a staple of multi-armed bandit (MAB) literature, our setting diverges due to a specific feedback asymmetry: the offload arm reveals rewards for both arms, whereas the accept arm reveals nothing.
+This unique structure necessitates the novel policies and analysis.
 Our proposed policies offer distinct advantages over existing approaches for the HIL problem, including tighter theoretical regret guarantees, significantly reduced computational complexity for HI-LCB-lite, and superior empirical performance.
 Additional noteworthy aspects are that HI-LCB and HI-LCB-lite are anytime policies, i.e., they do not need to know the time horizon ($T$) upfront.
 Existing policies, however, need to know $T$ to optimize their hyperparameters.
 Further, HI-LCB and HI-LCB-lite are deterministic policies, thereby eliminating the requirement to generate random quantities during execution.